aroemers/rmap/README.md

 We start with a basic building block: a recursive value.
 A recursive value is an unevaluated expression, which has access to the associative datastructure - i.e. a map or a vector - it will be evaluated in.
-The expression can access this datastructure using the implicit `ref` function.
+The expression can access other entries in this datastructure using the `ref` function.
+This function is only bound during the evaluation of the recursive value, so if you want to use it at a later point, you should bind it locally.

 A recursive value is represented in the form of an RVal object.
 You can create an RVal using the `rval` macro.